zk-passport/openpassport/README.md

 Monorepo for the Proof of Passport protocol.

-Proof of Passport lets users scan the NFC chip in their government-issued passport.
+Proof of Passport lets users scan the NFC chip in their government-issued passport and prove the correctness of the signature in a zk-SNARK.
-If the signature is valid, the user can generate a proof that can be verified onchain.
-We are using that proof to mint them a Soulbound Token (SBT) they can use to show that they indeed hold an official passport.
+This unlocks two interesting perspective:
+- For sybil-resistance, proof of passport can provide a reliable while not universal source of unique identity.
-Users can also selectively disclose personal info like their nationality or their date of birth.
+- For identity and privacy, proof of passport allows selective disclosure of private data.
+For instance, users can disclose their nationality or their date of birth without revealing any other private information.
+As a first application, users who can prove they indeed hold a valid passport can verify this proof on-chain to mint a Soulbound Token (SBT).

 ### Subdirectories